Scaffolded Language Models with Language Supervision for Mixed-Autonomy: A Survey: Scaffolded Language Model

 \subsection{Tools}

-We follow the definition of Wang et al. \cite{wang2024what} and define an LM-used tool as a function interface to a computer program that runs externally to the LM, where the LM generates the function calls and input arguments in order to use the tool.
-In that sense, a tool can be virtually anything, including the interface to a digital system, a scratch pad for thinking \cite{anthropic2025thinktool}, a request to the user \cite{langchain_human_tool}, another LM \cite{openai_agents_sdk}, or developer-defined code.
-Notably, the function calling corresponds to a structured output from the post-trained LM that generates function calls and input arguments.
-Function calling provides a principled way to use tools in the sense that it allows the output of the LM to be parsed and provides a unified way to describe available tools to the LM.
-Thus, we follow previous work and use the terms function calling and tool interchangeably \cite{grattafiori2024llama3herdmodels}.
-It is important to note that the order of arguments in tools, as well as the order of tools when calling multiple tools, matter because post-trained LMs are autoregressive models \cite{mccoy2023embersautoregressionunderstandinglarge, grosse2023studyinglargelanguagemodel}.
+{A tool can be virtually anything, including the interface to a digital system, a scratch pad for thinking \cite{anthropic2025thinktool}, a request to the user \cite{langchain_human_tool}, another LM \cite{openai_agents_sdk}, or developer-defined code.
+We define a tool as an external capability that the LM can invoke via the tool API \cite{openai_function_calling, wang2024what}.
+Moreover, we define a function as a tool defined by a JSON schema.
+Similarly, we define tool calling as a specific type of response from the LM that includes a call to one of the available tools and a corresponding plain text for that tool (e.g., a query to a search engine).
+We define function calling as a specific type of tool call that corresponds to a structured JSON.
+It is important to note that the order of arguments in a function matters because post-trained LMs are autoregressive models \cite{mccoy2023embersautoregressionunderstandinglarge, grosse2023studyinglargelanguagemodel}.

-In practice, a post-trained LM comes with built-in tools or developer-defined code as tools.
-As we will see in Sec. \ref{sec:optimization}, training of tools refers to updating developer-defined code.
-Built-in tools \cite{openai2025agents, anthropic2025thinktool} typically includes: